-The Kuan Yin Temple in Klang (State of Selangor, Malaysia), was built around 1982, and is reputedly one of the oldest temple in Malaysia.
+The Kuan Yin Temple in Klang (State of Selangor, Malaysia), was built around 1892, and is reputedly one of the oldest temple in Malaysia.
 It was nearly demolished due to its dilapidated condition caused by extensive termites infestation but was saved by the Sultan of Selangor, who declared it a state heritage site.
 The rebuilding of the temple was carried out around the year 2000 and was financed by wealthy…

 The Cotswolds is an area in south central England, of predominantly rural landscape with rolling hills and picturesque small towns and villages built of cotswold stone, a type of yellow jurassic limestone.
 Popular cotswolds towns consisting of historical stone-built villages, stately homes and gardens include Burford, Bourton-on-the-water, Stow-on-the-wold, Chipping, Moreton-in-marsh and various others.
 We joined a day tour with VIATOR, departing from Victoria Coach Station, London at about 8.30am.
 The tour includes lunch…

-Volendam – is a seaside town about an hours drive from Amsterdam.
+VOLENDAM Volendam – is a seaside town about an hours drive from Amsterdam.
 There is a ferry service between Volendam and a nearby island (peninsula).
 Along the waterfront are many souvenir shops, cafes, restaurants and even a cheese factory.
 There are also a few stores selling seafood such as herrings (my favourite seafood in the Netherlands).

 Strasbourg is situated on the eastern border of France and Germany and is the official seat of the European Parliament.
 After a relaxing less than two hours drive from Sembach (Germany), with our car parked at Strasbourg Railway Station and a quick lunch there, we were ready to explore this beautiful town.